abdullahamir52/codes/README.md

-# NCSU
+# Codes

-I will add different course materials in this repository.
+I will add different codes, files and other materials in this repository.